 The second two studies were conducted in the United States.
 One was conducted in 2007 and they used mice to induce rheumatoid arthritis.
 What they discovered after introducing turmeric to mice is that the progress of arthritis has been decreased.
 The second study of this kind, also conducted in the United States discovered that turmeric had a positive effect on cortisol levels.
 When the pain is decreased and the cortisol is increased, we can see a much better relief and joy in our life.

-Here is the main matter of them all.
-How and how frequently you should consume turmeric in order to relieve the gout symptoms and to live a better life.
-Basically, you can take turmeric supplements, tablets, capsules or drink tea.
+You can take turmeric supplements, tablets, capsules or drink tea.
 When it comes to this tea, I recommend you 2 cups of it per a day or in a case of a gout attack, if you don’t like the taste of the tea.

 When we have tablets, a different amount of turmeric is needed.
 It should be consumed in amounts between 300 and 600 mg, 3 times per a day.
 I advise you to consume it even when you don’t have an attack, in order to decrease the risk of it.
 In a case you have a gout attack, start taking turmeric as soon as possible.